Abstract

 Fall Armyworm Moths

-The five upper leaves of a maize plant were wrapped in a preheated roasting bag (Sainsbury’s, London, UK) with the addition of approximately the same biomass of Desmodium on one side of a two-choice wind tunnel (100 x 30 x 30 cm) and compared to a single maize plant wrapped in the same manner on the other side.
-Control treatments were conducted with one maize plant wrapped in this way on each side.
-Air was pushed through activated charcoal filters and into the roasting bag from the lower rim of the bag at a rate of 740 – 820 mL/min and a Teflon tube conveyed the plant volatiles from the top of the roasting bag to one side of the wind tunnel.
-Inside the wind tunnel, the air was pumped out from the center at the 0 cm mark resulting in an air stream at the air transfer tubing of 480 – 570 mL/min with no greater difference than 4 mL/min between the two sides.
-One female moth at an age of 4 – 5 days was released through a hole in the center at 0 cm and its flight behavior was observed for 5 minutes.
-The wind tunnel was separated into 5 sectors of 20 cm each, and a time stamp was set every time the moth changed the segment (See Figure 5—figure Supplement 1).
+The five upper leaves of a maize plant were carefully wrapped in a preheated (200 °C for at least 1 h) and cooled roasting bag (Sainsbury’s, London, UK) with the addition of approx. the same biomass of Desmodium on one side of a dual-choice assay setup (100 x 30 x 30 cm) and compared to a single maize plant wrapped in the same manner on the other side.
+Maize leaves were carefully curved without damaging them to fit into the bag, while the bag was secured to the bottom edge with little tension using plastic straps supplied with the oven bags.
+Control treatments were conducted with a single maize plant wrapped in this way on each side.
+Air was pushed with the help of a Volatile Collection Kit (B. J. Pye, Kings Walden, UK) through activated charcoal filters and into the roasting bag from the lower rim of the bag at a rate of 740 – 820 mL/min with a PTFE tube with a diameter of approx. 2 mm.
+A PTFE tube with a diameter of approx. 10 mm and a length of approx. 120 cm conveyed the plant volatiles from the top of the roasting bag to one side of the dual-choice assay.
+Inside the dual-choice assay, the air was pumped out from the center at the 0 cm mark resulting in an air stream at the air transfer tubing of both sides of the dual-choice assay setup.
+Airflow was measured each day on both sides using a portable flow meter (Vögtlin Instruments GmbH, Switzerland) and ranged between 480 and 570 mL/min across different days, with a maximum difference of 4 mL/min between the two sides.
+The higher incoming airflow created over-pressure in the bags, which prevented unfiltered air from entering the dual-choice system.
+One female moth at an age of 4 – 5 days was released through a hole in the center at 0 cm and her flight behavior was observed for 5 minutes.
+The dual-choice assay was separated into 5 segments of 20 cm each, and a time stamp was set every time the moth changed segments (See Figure 5—figure Supplement 1).
 All experiments were conducted between 7 pm and 1:30 am under red light.
-Each trial was recorded on video using a mobile phone camera (Fairphone 4, 48 MP), which captured the wind tunnel from a front view.
-The videos were rewatched for the data acquisition and in cases where moths were barely visible, complemented with the notes from the live observation.
-To simplify the data analysis, the two left sectors (50 – 30 cm left & 30 – 10 cm left) were combined, as were the two right sectors (10 – 30 cm right, 30 – 50 cm right).
+Each trial was recorded on video using a mobile phone camera (Fairphone 4, 48 MP), which captured the dual-choice assay from a front view.
+The videos were re-watched for data acquisition and in cases where moths were barely visible, complemented with notes from the live observation.
+To simplify the data analysis, the two left segments (50 – 30 cm left & 30 – 10 cm left) were combined, as were the two right segments (10 – 30 cm right, 30 – 50 cm right).
+An equal number of repetitions for each treatment was conducted consecutively each night, with the order of treatments randomized.
+Changing each set of plants took on average 15 minutes, while the room was ventilated for at least 30 minutes with ambient air between treatment changes.

 Statistical analysis

-All statistical analysis was performed in RStudio (R version 4.3.2, RStudio version 2024.04.2).
-Mixed models were performed to determine significant effects of the positions of FAW eggs in the oviposition bioassays or for the duration of stay in the different sectors in the wind tunnel bioassays.
-In both bioassays a control with two maize plants was performed.
+All statistical analysis was performed in RStudio (R version 4.5.0, RStudio version 2024.12.1).
+Mixed models were used to determine significant effects of FAW egg positions in the oviposition bioassays, as well as the behavior of FAW moths in the dual-choice and no-choice assays.
+In the oviposition and dual-choice bioassays, control treatments with two maize plants were included.
 Therefore, the control replications were included twice in the dataset, once with the egg count data or the duration of stay of both sides interchanged.
-In addition, the replication was included as a random effect into the model equations.
-For the oviposition bioassay, the egg counts on the maize or the Desmodium plant were compared amongst all treatments, with the inclusion of the greenhouse, the cage (combination of the cage group and the cage number), the start date and the replication number as random effects.
-For the wind tunnel bioassay, the duration of stay closer to the maize or the Desmodium plants were compared amongst all treatments, with the inclusion of the start date and the replication number as random effects.
+For the oviposition bioassay, the egg counts on the maize or the Desmodium plant were compared amongst all treatments, with the inclusion of the greenhouse, the cage (combination of the cage group and the cage number), the start date, and the replication number as random effects.
+For the dual-choice assay, the duration of stay closer to the maize or the Desmodium plants were compared amongst all treatments, with the inclusion of the date and the replication number as random effects.
+For the no-choice assay, the initial flight distance and the landing flight distance was compared amongst all treatment, with the inclusion of the date and the replication as random effects.

 Acknowledgements